coccinelle/coccinelle/readme.txt

 You can then test coccinelle with:

-  $ spatch -sp_file demos/simple.cocci demos/simple.c
+  $ spatch -sp_file demos/simple.cocci demos/simple.c -o /tmp/new_simple.c